harvard-lil/website-static/app/_posts/2013-07-18-link-roundup-july-18-2013.md

 {% include roundup-item.html
   link="http://library.harvard.edu/looking-beyond-recipes-academic-approach-reading-cookbooks?utm_source=SilverpopMailing&utm_medium=email&utm_campaign=Copy%20of%20Copy%20of%207.16.13III%20(1)"
-  title="Looking Beyond the Recipes: An Academic Approach to Reading Cookbooks" text="Libraries build communities -- “One of the most thrilling aspects of being here is being in the same room with so many international cookbook readers and writers,”" by="Matt Phillips"
+  title="Looking Beyond the Recipes: An Academic Approach to Reading Cookbooks" text="Libraries build communities -- "One of the most thrilling aspects of being here is being in the same room with so many international cookbook readers and writers,"" by="Matt Phillips"
 %}